Nyanumba/alx-zero_day/0x03-git/README.md

-...This is my second github code..
+updated README file...This is my second github code..
 ...learning more by the day...
 ...alx has really taught me alot..